edoardodepiccoli/chess/README.md

 - **Game Serialization**: Save and load game states to resume play at any time.
 - **Code Refactoring**: Further refine the codebase by making `Board` methods private to better adhere to object-oriented programming principles.
-- **Algebraic Notation**: Add support for algebraic notation to make moves more intuitive and closer to standard chess notation.
+- **Algebraic Notation** (done!): Add support for algebraic notation to make moves more intuitive and closer to standard chess notation.

 ## Lessons Learned